jx-yan/myTeleHealth-patientUI/README.md

 ## Data Storage
 ### Firebase Realtime Database
 - A cloud-hosted NoSQL database
-- Stores data in documents
-- Organises them into collections
+- Data is stored as JSON and synchronized in realtime to every connected client

 ## Beyond-The-Lab
 - Handled Business Logic - Deconflict of appointment schedule